College of Computing and Software Engineering Lab Centers

 Atrium Building (J), Room 263

-The Main Lab is an open availible for all KSU students equipped with computer desktops, tables with power outlets and copier/printer.
+The Main Lab is an open and collaborative-friendly environment that is available to all KSU students and is equipped with computer desktops, tables with power outlets, copier/printer, paper shredder, etc.

 Game Lab Center